chrisant996/clink/docs/clink.md

 Readline itself can also be configured to add custom keybindings and macros by creating a Readline init file.
 There is excellent documentation for all the options and commands available to configure Readline in Readline's [manual](https://tiswww.cwru.edu/php/chet/readline/rltop.html#Documentation).

-Clink searches in the directories referenced by the following environment variables and loads any `.inputrc` or `_inputrc` files present, in the order listed here:
+Clink searches in the directories referenced by the following environment variables and loads the first `.inputrc` or `_inputrc` file found, in the order listed here:
 - `%CLINK_INPUTRC%`
 - The Clink profile directory (see the "state" line from `clink info`).
 - `%USERPROFILE%`